hsaghir/hsaghir.github.io/_posts/data_science/-2017-07-07-Correlation_Explanation.md

 - From computational point of view, the main work of the algorithm involves a matrix multiplication followed by a nonlinear element-wise transform.
 These can be accelerated by GPUs!
 - From a theoretical point of view, generalizing CorEx to allow non-tree representations seem feasible.

+### MINE (mutual information neural estimation):
+- mutual information between two random variables is the ratio density between their joint distribution and the product of their marginals.
+GANs can do this density ratio estimation

+- It might be possible to use the [MINE](https://arxiv.org/abs/1801.04062) setting of MI estimation in corex.